The twisted history of Fair Day

 From 1909 to 1965, that first Friday of the Florida State Fair was Negro Children’s Day.
 When segregation in the United States ended in 1967, the practice became unconstitutional.
 It was 1968 when the first Fair Day took place.
 On Jan.
 26 of that year, all students were given a day off of school for Fair Day.

-Negro Achievement Day was recalled in 2014, when the family of Andrew Johnson III, who was killed by a car after being removed from the Fair Grounds by a Sheriff Officer, filed a lawsuit against the Sheriffs department. ‘“Student day has had a continuous history of civil rights abuses,” the suit alleges, claiming that it targets “African-American students and juveniles for arrest, ejection and unjustified law enforcement intervention,”’ according to the Tampa Bay Times.
+Negro Achievement Day was recalled in 2014, when the family of Andrew Joseph III, who was killed by a car after being removed from the Fair Grounds by a Sheriff Officer, filed a lawsuit against the Sheriffs department. ‘“Student day has had a continuous history of civil rights abuses,” the suit alleges, claiming that it targets “African-American students and juveniles for arrest, ejection and unjustified law enforcement intervention,”’ according to the Tampa Bay Times.